Print| Email

 Once a response to an objection is filed, the examiner will review the arguments and amendments and decide whether the objection has been overcome.
 Often, such as where amendments to the claims change the scope of protection, the examiner will conduct an additional search of public disclosures to see if anything can be found which discloses the invention as described in the amended claims.

 Following such a further review, the examiner may decide that the application is allowable, in which case the applicant is notified.
-Generally, the patent office will then grant a patent upon payment of a final fee, which is, as of 2023, $306 CAD or $153 for small entity for issuance of the patent.
-Note that as of October 3, 2022, a fee of $6.12 (as of 2023) applies for each page of specification and drawings (excluding pages of a sequence listing) in excess of a hundred pages.
+Generally, the patent office will then grant a patent upon payment of a final fee, which is, as of 2024, $416 CAD or $169 for small entity for issuance of the patent.
+A fee of $8.00 (as of 2024) applies for each page of specification and drawings (excluding pages of a sequence listing) in excess of a hundred pages.
 Once a patent has been granted, the owner has the exclusive right to practice the invention defined by the claims for 20 years from the filing date, provided that maintenance fees, due at regular intervals, continue to be paid.
-These maintenance fees begin at $50 for qualifying small-entity applicants, and increase every few years.
-At the end of a patent’s lifespan, the maintenance fee owed is, as of 2023, $473.65 or $236.83 for small entity.
+These maintenance fees begin at $56.21 for qualifying small-entity applicants, and increase every few years.
+At the end of a patent’s lifespan, the maintenance fee owed is, as of 2024, $624.00 or $253.00 for small entity.

 If the examiner is, however, not convinced that the application is allowable, the examiner will issue another requisition.
 In Canada, it is the practice of the office to continue correspondence between examiner and applicant as long as it appears that progress is being made.
 This stands in contrast to the experience of applicants for patents in the United States, where an examiner will often issue a 'final' rejection immediately following the first rejection if not convinced by the arguments or amendments of the applicant.
 Notably, examination in the United States can continue following a final rejection where the applicant pays the requisite fee and request continued examination of the application.